Scoot Logo

 What is Scoot?

 This is a Singaporean low-cost airline, a subsidiary of Singapore Airlines, known for its innovative approach to long-haul low-cost travel.
-The carrier operates a Boeing 787 Dreamliner and Airbus A320 aircraft, serving destinations in Asia, Australia, and Europe.
+The carrier operates Boeing 787 Dreamliner and Airbus A320 aircraft, serving destinations in Asia, Australia, and Europe.
 The company is recognized for its vibrant yellow branding and unconventional marketing, including provocative advertising campaigns.
 It stands out for its loyalty program, integrated with Singapore Airlines KrisFlyer, allowing passengers to earn miles even on budget flights.

 2011 – 2015